 This initiative provides no-cost training, mentorship, and support from regional and national experts to nursing home personnel.
 Financial compensation will be provided to eligible nursing homes.

 Healthcentric Advisors, Brown University, in collaboration with the ECHO Institute at University of New Mexico and the Institute for Healthcare Improvement (IHI), are sponsoring the Nursing Home COVID-19 Action Network for New England.

 Contact the Healthcentric Advisors Nursing Home Team: NHCommunity@healthcentricadvisors.org.

 About the ECHO

-ECHO sessions are open to any nursing home teams, but in order to receive the incentive payment of $6,000 per home, a minimum of 2 staff must participate in at least 13 sessions.
+ECHO sessions are open to any nursing home teams, but in order to receive the incentive payment of $6,000 per home, a minimum of 2 staff must participate in at least 13 of 16 sessions.
 Nursing homes will also receive support with implementation and adoption of quality improvement practices.